 Although the new processes have been around for a few years, there is still some uncertainty around what is expected, what you need to know and what you need to do.

-Hopefully some of your queries will be answered through this new section.
+Hopefully some of your queries will be answered through the development section.
 We also look at what happens after you have earned your place on the development programme and are wanting to apply for promotion, covering the PQA Application Form, and Interview.

 The ADC process is still relatively new, and its fair to say that some people are still dubious.
 The main bone of contention seems to be around operational capabilities and technical knowledge, which are not assessed by this process.
 The ADC assesses PQAs – the attributes required to successfully perform at the next managerial level.
 Once these have been assessed, further work is required, which is what the development programme should be there to do.

 The ADC process is something that effects most of us, whether we are going to put ourselves up for it, or know others who will.
 The most important thing is to know what it is all about, and how it might impact on you.